Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 The peer will then calculate the MAC_P value and send a Client Finished message to the server.

-The server then answers with an EAP-Success.
+After checking the MAC_P value, the server then answers with an EAP-Success.

     EAP Peer            Authenticator   EAP Server